Custom Tuning Step 1 of 3

 can reach the highest imaf that corresponds to the rpm you will spin the engine up to (for ex: do not exceed 6k rpm or so to reach any higher imaf points).
 After you have reached the highest imaf point

-After I review the datalog, I'll post back with an updated tune so we can proceed to step 2
+After I review the datalog, I'll post back with an revised tune so we can proceed to Step 2.

 If you have any issues along the way don't hesitate to shoot me a text or buzz my tele at: five zero four six zero six zero five three two